Lavender oil is an essential oil derived from the lavender plant. It can be taken orally, applied to the skin, and breathed in through aromatherapy.

 Lavender oil also works well for treating poison ivy.

 How you use lavender oil depends on what you’re treating.
-You can put it on your skin with or without a carrier oil to form a lotion.
+You can put it on your skin with a carrier oil to form a lotion.
 If you’re putting it on a damaged part of your skin, it’s often best to use a cotton ball, which is cleaner than your fingers.
 For wrinkles and dry skin, you can apply the oil directly with your hands.

 Lavender oil can also be ingested in pill form, or used as steam for aromatherapy.
 While lavender oil is relatively safe, it can cause discomfort for some.
 Stop using the oil if you experience any negative side effects.